 Some rarer models of the R34 GT-R, like the M-Spec Nur, even push north of half a million AUD - more than twice the price of the current top-trim Nissan GT-R.

 The R34 was the last of the ‘Skyline’ GT-Rs.
 The three most well-known versions are the R32, R33 and R34 with the R32 launching in 1989 and the R34 ceasing production in 2002.
 Nissan’s current GT-R (2007 - present) has dropped the ‘Skyline’ badge.

 Original MSRP in AUD today: A$125,000

 The elusive holy grail for Subaru enthusiasts isn’t easy to find.
 Only 424 were made, 400 of which were for the Japanese domestic market and only 5 examples officially made it to Australia.
 The 22B is a 2-door, 2.2-litre (hence the name) turbocharged rally-inspired monster that resulted from Subaru’s success in rally thanks to the world champion, Colin McRae.

 All 22Bs were painted in ‘WRC Blue’, the iconic WRX colour.
 It’s rumoured and reported that all 400 Japanese-sold 22Bs sold out in less than 48 hours.
 A mint-condition, Concours 22B example went on sale for over $500,000 AUD in the UK this year.

 Classic cars conclusion

-As per most Australian states, classic cars are 25 - 30+ years old.
+As per most Australian states, classic cars are 25 to 30+ years old.
 Although our list contains some that don’t quite get the tag, they do show a huge price rise from their original MSRP.

 Interested in getting into a classic car, keen on a restoration project or just need an upgrade?